 There's no universal "best" workflow automation tool.
 It depends on your needs.

 Zapier is the safe, simple choice for basic automations.
 It's reliable, well-documented, and connects to everything.
-But it gets expensive at scale and lacks AI capabilities.
+But it gets expensive at scale and lacks deep AI capabilities.

 Make is the power-user choice for complex workflows.
 It's flexible, cost-effective at volume, and handles advanced logic.
 But it has a learning curve and no built-in oversight.